carloslabra/pa-documentation/tutorial2/silo_flow.md

 The objective of this tutorial is to demonstrate how to convert the particle scale data that is generated from DEM to a scale at which the experimental data is usually collected.
-Particle scale data is averaged spatially using coarse graining technique and the theoretical background of this technique is discussed in P4 manual.
-The flow patterns of granular solids in flat bottom silo is analysed using P4 in order to validate the model by comparing the results with experimental observations.
+Particle scale data is averaged spatially using coarse graining technique and the theoretical background of this technique is discussed in Particle-Analytics manual.
+The flow patterns of granular solids in flat bottom silo is analysed using Particle-Analytics in order to validate the model by comparing the results with experimental observations.

 The discharge of non-spherical particles in flat bottom silo was simulated using EDEM